Pranav910/transformer/readme.md

 ## Overview :

 This repository contains the implementation of the Transformer architecture inspired from the 'Attention is All You Need Paper' from scratch using the pytorch library.
-This model was traine d on the Game of Thrones screenplay dataset with the corpus containing total of 50000 words, for the task of next word prediction.
+This model was trained on the Game of Thrones screenplay dataset with the corpus containing total of 50000 words, for the task of next word prediction.

 ## Model Details :